 A. DPI does not have a state mandated screening window.
 Districts are free to establish their own screening window.
 Keep in mind that some vendors may utilize a screening window and have established benchmarks based on students being screened during the vendor-prescribed window.

 A. In order for DPI to display data from a locally selected screener in WISEdash, a data sharing agreement must be in place.
-Data sharing agreements are in place for MAP and Star screeners and WISEdash dashboards have been built.
-Data sharing agreements for these screeners can be found at: MAP data sharing agreement and Star data sharing agreement.
+Data sharing agreements are in place for PALS, MAP and Star screeners and WISEdash dashboards have been built.
 No other data sharing agreements are in place at this time.

 A. There is not and will not be a list of approved assessments.